elastio/bon/website/reference/builder.md

 **Applies to:** <Badge type="warning" text="struct fields"/> <Badge type="warning" text="free function arguments"/> <Badge type="warning" text="associated method arguments"/>

-Overrides the name of the setters generated for the member.
-This is most useful with the struct syntax where you'd like to use a different name for the field internally.
+Overrides the name of the member in the builder's setters and type state.
+This is most useful when with struct syntax (`#[derive(Builder)]`) where you'd like to use a different name for the field internally.
 For functions this attribute makes less sense since it's easy to just create a variable named differently `let new_name = param_name;`.
-However, this attribute is still supported for functions.
+However, this attribute is still supported on function arguments.

 **Example:**